 The 2020 Concerto Competition has fallen victim to inevitable cancellation due to the virus issue.
 It is intended to re-schedule it around the same time next year.
+This year’s entrants will be given first opportunity to participate.

 The 2018 Concerto Competition was held in the Silk Hall, Radley College (by kind permission) on Sunday 22 April.
 The adjudication panel was composed of Remus Azoitei (strings), George Caird (wind) and Ian Jones (piano), chaired by Alexander Walker (Musical Director, Abingdon and District Music Society).
 Out of a strong field of fourteen highly talented young soloists, the panel awarded joint first place to Leo Appel for his dynamically and tonally modulated performance of the first movement of Walton’s Violin Concerto, and to Claire Edmiston for an outstanding performance of the technically very demanding first movement of Nielsen’s Flute Concerto.
 Runners-up were Leo Strelle (2nd & 3rd movements of Tchaikovsky’s Violin Concerto) and Christina Stuart (1st & 3rd movements of Schumann’s Cello Concerto).